TadiT7/treble_experimentations_wiki/Moto-G5.md

 ## Hardware Support
 * Camera:
-> No work, but when installing the camera of the motorola of the play store, will works almost all but the recordings
+> It works but front camera is buggy and video recording isnt work

 * Speaker / Microphone
-> Not tested
+> It works

 * Bluetooth
-> Partially, I can not receive files on the phone, but pairing and internet sharing works
+> Fully working

 * Wifi
 > OK